Aged Care Financial Advice in Perth

 Read more about ACAT Assessments.

 Your adviser at HPH will ensure that you are aware of the different Aged Care Services available and guide you through the complexities of residential care, to help you avoid making costly mistakes.

 Issues that need to be considered include:

-- How to deal with the family home (keep, rent, or sell) and
+How to deal with the family home (keep, rent, or sell)

 If you or your family member are in receipt of a government social security payment, you will also need to consider how the above affects future payment entitlements.